rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 I updated it to use the lasted version of all the components used, added some more (like the [Bootflat](http://bootflat.github.io/) theme) and started using it.
-I changed the code structure a little bit - it is now a one gem with an installer script to make setup a matter of a minute.
+I changed the code structure a little bit - it is now a gem with an installer script to make setup a matter of a minute.

 **Q: Can you highlight some of the great Octopod features / goodies?**